 How do 40 year old prime lenses compare to a modern Sony kit lens ?
-Well read on and I’ll provide some examples.
+Well read on and using a soviet Jupiter 8 and Jupiter 11 lens, I’ll provide some examples.

 Yesterday I was out taking some test pictures with a Jupiter 11 telephoto lens along the bank of a small stream which runs close to our house in Stevenage.
 Whilst I was out I noticed several bunches of snowdrops and thought it would be interesting to go back and take some comparison pictures between the pictures I took yesterday, the kit lens supplied with the Sony NEX 6 I bought a few weeks back and the Jupiter 8 lens, which is normally fitted to a Zorki 4k my father gave me.

 Because the lenses are quite different (ie slow kit zoom v fast primes) a direct comparison, although possible, was not really what I had in mind.
 It was more to take a set of pictures with the different lenses and get a feel for the images possible and also to get some sort of idea of the image quality obtainable from 40 year old manual lenses compared to a new zoom.

 So I went back to the same area today and took some pictures with the jupiter 8 and the kit lens to see what I thought and the results of that, along with some of the pictures I took yesterday are shown in the gallery above.

 Of course the kit lens will focus much closer than either of the jupiter lenses (which were made for a rangefinder camera) but the kit lens at 50mm is f/5.6 where as the Jupiter 8 is f/2.0 and the Jupiter 11 is f/4.0 so there are big differences in the amount of background de-focus possible.
 I think this has made a big difference to the feel of the images, and my favorite pictures of the series are the ones which show this effect.